6 reasons why this local, Christian school is a must see!

 5 – Our classes are small and kids are known.

 At GFA our tag-line is “A place to belong and be known.”
 This has been the experience of so many of our students over the decades.
 With an average class size of 13, teachers are able to really get to know their students.
 And by “know” we’re not just referring to names and desk location.
 The kids at GFA don’t often get missed when they are discouraged or struggling (which is going to happen now and then simply because math exists).
 But if there is a conflict between students (see reason #2), chances are great a teacher knows, is keeping a close watch, and has likely shared some gentile wisdom or offered to pray with those involved.
 Over the years, we’ve heard numerous stories of students struggling to fit in at other schools, but after enrolling at GFA they find a place.
 This was defined perfectly by one of our recent graduates who said, “At GFA, everyone is popular and no one is popular.”
-Now, there are always going to be kids who are more outgoing and well-known than others, but it’s pretty wonderful the way GFA kids reach out to each other and try to include each other.
+Now, there are always going to be kids who are more outgoing and well-known than others, or kids who take some work to coax out of their shell, but it’s pretty wonderful the way GFA kids reach out to each other and try to include each other.
 It’s not uncommon here to see groups of friends hanging out that DON’T all wear the same brand of jeans.
 ‘Cuz…that’s a thing at some schools.
 Sheesh…it’s a thing at some CHURCHES!
 (Feel free to join us in rolling your eyes right now.)
 Basically, GFA is a lot like a family reunion every day.
 It’s pretty great.

 6 – We don’t cover up our gray here.